 The Patient Care Technician (PCT) is an integral member of the health care delivery team and provides basic care for hospital patients and for residents of long-term care facilities, such as nursing homes.
 A PCT may also help provide care in dialysis centers for patients with renal failure.
-Working under the direction and supervision of the Registered Nurse, duties typically include:
+Working under the direction and supervision of a credentialed nurse or advanced provider, typical duties include:

 - Clean and bathe patients or residents